Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 for NumPy, we use `numba`.

-For the JIT strategy in this exercise, we use the simplest approach: we keep the "generic" Array API implementation of the `RBFInterpolator` class, and only replace the `evaluate_xp` function with its jit-compiled version.
-We stress that this is not the final end user API: currently, SciPy provides no public interface for jitting, and here we reach into private implementation details of a SciPy object.
+For the JIT strategy in this exercise, we use the simplest approach: we keep the "generic" Array API implementation of the `RBFInterpolator` class and only replace the `evaluate_xp` function with its JIT-compiled version.
+We stress that this is not the final end user API.
+Currently, SciPy provides no public interface for jitting, and here we reach into private implementation details of a SciPy object.

 With `pytorch`, the incantation reads